rly/ndx-optogenetics/MIGRATION_GUIDE_v0.2.0_to_v0.3.0.md

 # Migration Guide: ndx-optogenetics v0.2.0 to v0.3.0

 This guide provides detailed instructions for migrating from ndx-optogenetics version 0.2.0 to version 0.3.0.
-Version 0.3.0 introduces significant architectural changes that improve modularity and coordination with the [ndx-ophys-devices](https://github.com/catalystneuro/ndx-ophys-devices/) extension, which is being reviewed by the NWB TAB for [integration with the core NWB standard](https://github.com/nwb-extensions/nwbep-review/issues/6) and which is used in [ndx-microscopy](https://github.com/catalystneuro/ndx-microscopy/) and will be used in [ndx-fiber-photometry](https://github.com/catalystneuro/ndx-fiber-photometry/pull/37).
+Version 0.3.0 introduces significant architectural changes that improve modularity and coordination with the [ndx-ophys-devices](https://github.com/catalystneuro/ndx-ophys-devices/) extension, which is being reviewed by the NWB Technical Advisory Board for [integration with the core NWB standard](https://github.com/nwb-extensions/nwbep-review/issues/6) and which is used in [ndx-microscopy](https://github.com/catalystneuro/ndx-microscopy/) and will be used in [ndx-fiber-photometry](https://github.com/catalystneuro/ndx-fiber-photometry/pull/37).

 ## Overview of Changes

 Version 0.3.0 represents a major refactoring that:

 1. **Introduces dependency on ndx-ophys-devices**: Device and biological component specifications are now handled by the ndx-ophys-devices extension
-2. **Consolidates location tracking**: Replaces `OpticalFiberLocationsTable` with `OptogeneticSitesTable` for better organization
+2. **Consolidates location tracking**: Replaces `OpticalFiberLocationsTable` with `OptogeneticSitesTable` and `FiberInsertion` for better organization and cross-linking
 3. **Updates virus/injection handling**: Uses `ViralVector`, `ViralVectorInjection`, and `Effector` from ndx-ophys-devices
-4. **Enhances epochs table**: Adds excitation wavelength tracking and updates table references
+4. **Enhances epochs table**: Adds excitation wavelength tracking per-epoch and new link to rows of the `OptogeneticSitesTable`

 ## Breaking Changes